 - 1. Equity and Equity related instruments, including convertible bonds and debentures and warrants carrying the right to obtain equity shares. - 2.
-Commodities including Gold and Gold related instruments, Silver and Silver related instruments and Units of Exchange Traded Funds including Gold ETFs and Silver ETFs - 3.
-Securities created and issued by Governments of India and/or reverse repos in such Government Securities / Treasury Bills as may be permitted by RBI. - 4.
-Securities guaranteed by the Central and State Governments (including but not limited to coupon bearing bonds, zero coupon bonds and treasury bills). - 5.
-Fixed Income Securities of domestic Government agencies and statutory bodies, which may or may not carry a Central/State Government guarantee. - 6.
-Corporate debt and securities (of both public and private sector undertakings) including Bonds, Debentures, Notes, Strips etc.

-- 7. Money market instruments includes commercial papers, commercial bills, treasury bills, Government securities having an unexpired maturity upto one year, call or notice money, certificate of deposit, Triparty Repos and any other like instruments as specified by the Reserve Bank of India/ SEBI from time to time subject to regulatory approvals, if any. - 8.
-Derivative instruments like Stock Options, Index Options, and such other derivative instruments as permitted by SEBI/RBI. - 9.
-Units issued by REIT and InvITs. - 10.
-Certificate of Deposits (CDs). - 11.
-Commercial Paper (CPs). - 12.
-Securitized Debt Obligations. - 13.
-The non-convertible part of convertible securities. - 14.
-Pass through, Pay through or other Participation Certificates, representing interest in a pool assets including receivables. - 15.
-Foreign securities including units of international ETFs.
+Securities created and issued by Governments of India and/or reverse repos in such Government Securities / Treasury Bills as may be permitted by RBI. - 3.
+Securities guaranteed by the Central and State Governments (including but not limited to coupon bearing bonds, zero coupon bonds and treasury bills). - 4.
+Fixed Income Securities of domestic Government agencies and statutory bodies, which may or may not carry a Central/State Government guarantee. - 5.
+Corporate debt and securities (of both public and private sector undertakings) including Bonds, Debentures, Notes, Strips etc. - 6.
+Money market instruments includes Commercial papers, commercial bills, treasury bills, Government securities having an unexpired maturity upto one year, call or notice money, certificate of deposit, usance bills, Tri-party Repo on Government securities or treasury bills and any other like instruments as specified by the Reserve Bank of India from time to time. - 7.
+Certificate of Deposits (CDs). - 8.
+Commercial Paper (CPs). - 9.
+Securitized Debt Obligations - 10.
+The non-convertible part of convertible securities. - 11.
+Pass through, Pay through or other Participation Certificates, representing interest in a pool assets including receivables. - 12.
+Derivative instruments like Stock Options, Index Options and such other derivative instruments as permitted by SEBI/RBI - 13.
+Units of Real Estate Investment Trusts (REITs) & Infrastructure Investment Trust (InvITs)

 The securities mentioned above could be listed or to be listed, secured or unsecured, and of varying maturity, as enabled under SEBI (MF) Regulations/circulars/ RBI.
-The securities may be acquired through Initial Public Offerings (IPOs), secondary market operations, private placement, rights offers or negotiated deals.
+The securities may be acquired through Initial Public Offerings (IPOs), secondary market operations, private placement, rights offers or negotiated deals